postmanlabs/postman-app-support/README.md

 2. If you are facing [Postman Cloud](https://www.getpostman.com/docs/cloud) related issue (such as sync, cloud-api, documenter, etc) and you want to include personal information such as your username or collection names, then mail us at [help@getpostman.com](mailto:help@getpostman.com).

-3. If you want to report a security issue in any Postman’s services or products, Read our [security reporting guidelines and policy](https://www.getpostman.com/vulnerability-reporting) for more details.
+3. If you want to report a security issue in any Postman’s services or products, read our [security reporting guidelines and policy](https://www.getpostman.com/vulnerability-reporting) for more details.

 4. Answer to questions along the lines of "How do I... in Postman" should be in our online documentation at [http://getpostman.com/docs](http://getpostman.com/docs).
 If you are unable to find a how-to guide in our online documentation, feel free to ask your question on our [Postman Community](#the-community).